tlalka/ThreadedTweeterBackend/README.md

 	7. Click next, review.
 Done!

 Part 2: Backend deploy
+0. Make sure you've made an App on twitter.
+If you already have API keys, then you've done this.
+If not, make a new app and get some API keys!
 1. Clone backend repo -> https://github.com/peakay/ThreadedTweeterBackend
 2. Setup virtualenv https://docs.python-guide.org/dev/virtualenvs/ (NOTE, not pipenv, pipenv sucks) inside repo directory
 3. Activate it